emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. - How fast do streams load?
 1. - Is the content in 1080p, and can it be changed lower?
 1. - How consistently does it find streams, including older content without issues?
-1. - How consistent are their servers, how many are there, and does it auto switch if one fails?
+1. - How consistent are their servers?
+How many are there?
+Does it auto switch if one fails?
 1. - Does the site have auto-next episodes?
-1. - How is the sites UI / player?
-Is it nice to look at?
-What user-settings does it have?
-How does search work?
+1. - How are the sites UI, player and search?
+Are they nice overall?
+What sort of user settings does it have?
-1. - Do they have good subtitle features?
+1. - What sort of subtitle features does the site have?
-1. - Does it have movies, shows, anime?
+1. - Does it have movies, shows and anime?
-1. - Does the site have watchlists, continue watching or history?
+1. - Does the site have watchlists, history or continue watching?
-1. - Does the site have tools for discovery like recommendations, collections or AI?
+1. - Does the site have tools for discovery like sorting, recommendations, collections, AI etc?

 ✔️= 2 points
 ⚠️= 1 point